 Perks for participants

-Since FSAs are governed by the IRS’ use-or-lose rules, your participants forfeit their unused FSA funds at the end of the plan year.
+Since FSAs are governed by the IRS’ use-or-lose rule, your participants forfeit their unused FSA funds at the end of the plan year.
 A carryover or grace period provides them with peace of mind, either with carryover funds or more time to spend funds.
 By providing them with more flexibility, your participants might be more likely to participate in your FSA year after year, allowing you and them to save more money.

 Check out our first blog post in the series to learn more about FSA carryovers.